axelerant/engg-handbook/content/docs/how-we-work/baseline/_index.md

 # Our Reference Baseline

-This is our reference baseline of technologies and techniques we use on any project.
+Establishing a reference baseline for our projects is crucial for enhancing the overall efficiency and effectiveness of our operations.
+This initiative aims to standardize processes, reduce decision fatigue, and improve productivity by ensuring all projects adhere to a consistent set of standards and practices.

+By minimizing variability and providing a common framework, we enhance communication, streamline workflows, and maintain high-quality deliverables.
+This baseline also facilitates better training and onboarding, ensures compliance with regulatory and security requirements, and allows for easier scaling of projects and teams.

+Additionally, it encourages continuous improvement by providing a foundation for ongoing evaluation and optimization.
+Ultimately, the reference baseline sets us up for sustained success and growth, addressing current challenges while paving the way for future scalability.

 At this time, this baseline is standardized for our support projects but will eventually also apply to our managed projects.

 ## Git Workflow and Health